gregwinn/gregwinn.github.com/_posts/2016-11-09-environmentals-using-thinaer-s-iot-api.md

   <img src="/images/ii18e.png" alt="iris from THINaer" />
 </div>

+##### Cirrus (IoT Gateway)
+In the previous article I quickly talk about Cirrus and refer to it as an IoT gateway.
+Cirrus is simply a listener, it listens for BLE devices to transmit anything and then it sends that data through wifi to the THINaer IoT services to get processed and cleaned up for API usage.
+So simply said, it’s a “gateway to the internet” for our iris beacons.

 ### Setup

 Taking the Cirrus, I am going to plug it in and follow the setup instructions included in my box.
 This involves just a few steps: